 Fairy & tree martins

-Fairy Martins are related to the Tree Martin and are similar to the Welcome Swallow but slightly smaller.
+Fairy Martins are very similar and belong to the same family as Welcome swallows, they are also related to the Tree Martin.
 Nests are built in clusters, both adult birds build the bottle type mud nests; they share the incubation and care for the young.

 The Tree Martin’s nest is usually in the hole in a tree branch mainly in eucalypts and usually located up high in the tree.
 Nests may also be created in holes or cracks in tree trunks or in cliffs, banks or buildings, and some may build mud nests.
 Mud is collected from the water’s edge.